-The Pacific is a giant which covers more than 63.8 million km² of surface area.
+The Pacific covers a giant surface area.
 You’ll be surprised to know that the entire land mass of earth (combined together) is still less than the area occupied by the Pacific Ocean itself.

 In the northern part, there are many water currents which affect the climate.
 The waters move in a clockwise direction which gives birth to the Northern Equatorial current.
 Catalyzed by the trade winds, they move westward towards Japan and form Kuroshio currents.